 What do these messages mean?

 Fear not!
-This is normal, and you don’t need to reach out to customer care or content the seller.
 These messages appear when repair work has been done to your device to give information on the replaced component: battery, screen, camera (depending on your iPhone model, see below).
 Only an Apple Genius Bar or an Apple Authorized Service Provider can replace a component in the latest iPhones without prompting this message, but this doesn't mean that your battery has an issue or is defective — it only means it was replaced with a new battery (or camera or screen) that works just as efficiently as the original one.

 These messages don't affect your device’s performance in any way.
 This message will be visible on the lock screen for 4 days and then for 15 more days in Settings.
 Getting this message doesn't impact the iPhone's performance.
 The only inconvenience is that you won't be able to easily see your battery's health and know when it's time to replace it.